 Embroidery thread can be classified in several ways, firstly material then we come to types as each material has a variety of types cotton threads come in a range of weights (thicknesses) and for different uses.
 Stranded cotton embroidery thread – This type of thread is the most commonly used and threads are a 100% […]

 The precise origins of raised embroidery (stumpwork) are lost in time.
 So one can only look back to a period when even earlier embroiderers were working in the narrative style.
 Using two layers of linen fabric , a cotton wadding sandwich, and white as well as light brown linen threads.
 Sicilian embroiderers created the narrative […]

 To be honest there really aren’t any fabrics you can’t embellish, but some fabrics are more suited to specific techniques or just make the whole process less complex.

 A New Year, A New Skill !
-So, you’ve decided to take the plunge and try Embroidery.
+So, you’ve decided to take the plunge at embroidery A a New year new Skill.
 Congratulations!
-Embroidery is no longer seen as twee and has great potential from a relaxing hobby to a career in fashion or art; the world of embroidery is that eclectic and […]
+Embroidery is no longer seen as twee and has great potential from a relaxing hobby to a career in fashion or art; the world of textile art is that eclectic and […]